amanpwl92/konnect-team-interview-ingest-exercise/notes.md

 4. failure handling during message producing/consuming.
 5. do we need multiple indexes in open search or a unified index like we have data in file?
 Similarly, single topic in kafka or multiple topics for each type on konnect entity.
+6. which fields to be indexed in open search schema ?
-6. do we need to parse CDC stream key to derive something?
+7. do we need to parse CDC stream key to derive something?
 Do we need to support event ordering here ?
-7. logging in app
+8. logging in app
-8. any monitoring to see lags or any other metric ?
+9. any monitoring to see lags or any other metric ?
-9. add unit test cases too.
+10. add unit test cases too.

 # Understanding sample events schema and pattern